Trump makes late-term bid to lower prescription drug costs

 WASHINGTON (AP) — Trying to close out major unfinished business, the Trump administration issued regulations Friday that could lower the prices Americans pay for many prescription drugs.

-But in a time of political uncertainty, it’s hard to say whether the rules will withstand expected legal challenges from the pharmaceutical industry or whether the incoming Biden administration will accept, amend or try to roll them back entirely.
+But in a time of political uncertainty, it’s hard to say whether the rules will withstand expected legal challenges from the pharmaceutical industry or whether President-elect Joe Biden's administration will accept, amend or try to roll them back entirely.

-President Donald Trump was announcing the new policy at a White House event.
+“The drug companies don’t like me too much.
+But we had to do it," President Donald Trump said in announcing the new policy at the White House.
+“I just hope they keep it.
+I hope they have the courage to keep it,” he added, in an apparent reference to the incoming Biden administration, while noting the opposition from drug company lobbyists.

 The two finalized rules, long in the making, would: